slack-ruby/slack-api-explorer/DEBUGGING.md

 ### Locally

-You can debug your instance of slack-metabot with a built-in `script/console`.
+You can debug your instance of slack-api-explorer with a built-in `script/console`.

 ### Silence Mongoid Logger